Nigel2392/go-django/docs/commands.md

     // How the command should be called from the command line Name() string

-    // Add optional flags to the flagset
-    AddFlags(m command.Manager, f *flag.FlagSet) error

     // Execute the command
     // Any arguments not consumed by the flags will be passed here Exec(m command.Manager, args []string) error
 }

+type CommandAdder interface {
+    // Add optional flags to the flagset
+    AddFlags(m command.Manager, f *flag.FlagSet) error
+}

+type CommandDescriptor interface {
+    Command
+    Description() string
+}
 ```

-Though if your command implements a `Description() string` method, it will be used in the help output.
+Though if your command implements a `Description() string` method, it will be used in the help output (via the `CommandDescriptor` interface).
+And if it implements `AddFlags(m command.Manager, f *flag.FlagSet) error`, it can add flags to the command (via the `CommandAdder` interface).

 ## Creating a command